 For Small Sites: Leave or Redirect

-If you have a small site – such as one with less than 100 products in your catalog – leave out-of-stock product pages up with useful information about lead times or when you expect them to be back in stock.
+If you have a small site – such as one with less than 100 products in your catalog – leave out-of-stock product pages up with useful information about when you expect them to be back in stock.

 If a product is gone and will never return, it’s best to redirect the page to a similar product.